pranavMekkoth1/cse15l-lab-reports/lab-report-4-week-8.md

  **Lab Report Questions**

  - For snippet 1 shown in the lab report instructions, I do believe that there is a way to create a general fix that can be applied to the markdownParse.java file.
-I think that one way to solve it is by writing an if statement within the while loop of the getlinks method that only determines if it is a link if there is no character prior to the first open bracket and if there is an open bracket and then a close braket immediatly preceding the open parentheses regardless of if there is a second open or close braket between the 2.
+I think that one way to solve it is by writing an if statement within the while loop of the getlinks method that only determines if it is a link if there is no character prior to the first open bracket and if there is an open bracket and then a close braket immediatly preceding the open parentheses (regardless of if there is a second open or close braket between the 2) it will be read as a link.
 You would also need an additional if statement to include the inline text immedeatly after link as link text.

  - For snippet 2, I don't believe there is a relativley short way (<10 lines) to find a general fix that can be applied to fix the error.
 After applying the fix mentioned in the previous bullet point (to only read outer brackets), you would then need a condition that only reads the outermost parentheses as being the actual link.
 Then, you would also need a have to have a seperate if loop to check if an imbedded links (in its entirirty) is within a set of brackets (if so, only read the embedded link as a link).
 I beleive that putting all these conditions into markdownParse would exceed the 10 line limit.

  - For snippet 3, I believe that a relativley short fix is possible.
+First, you will need to incude code that specifies that a link without closing parenthesis is not a link.
+Then, you will need to have an if condition in your code that determines that if there is a newline within parenthese the link will work and display as normal and a additional condition that checks if there is a newline within the text of brackets, the link itself will be linked while the rest of the formated text will appear as typed.